 This proximity makes it easy to visit three or four monasteries in a day.
 We don’t advise you to do any more, at the risk of a certain weariness (which would be a shame!).

-In just one day, you can you can enter the magic of this site.
+In just one day, you can enter the magic of this site.
 Nevertheless, we warmly recommend spending one or two nights on site to admire the place at dawn and wander through this forest of rocky peaks steeped in history and faith.
 At the foot of these giant cliffs, it takes time to appreciate the exploits of these isolated hermit monks …. yet capable of building architectural feats.

 If you can, take the time to hike to Meteora.
 The natural setting is grandiose.
 Sure, it’s a climb… but it’s one you’re sure to remember for a long time.

-Discover the site’s monasteries in our article.
+Discover the monasteries of Meteora in our article.

 Guided tours of Meteora